llegomark/url-shortener/README.md

     Replace `your-api-key` with your actual API key.

+## OpenGraph Metadata Support

+The URL shortener now supports OpenGraph metadata for rich previews when sharing short URLs on social media platforms.
+When creating a short URL, you can optionally provide the OpenGraph metadata (`ogTitle`, `ogDescription`, `ogImage`) in the request payload.
+If the metadata is not provided, the system will attempt to fetch it from the original URL.

+The fetched OpenGraph metadata is cached for improved performance, and fallback values are used if the metadata is missing or invalid.
+The metadata values are properly encoded to prevent cross-site scripting (XSS) attacks.

 ## Setting Expiration Time

 To set an expiration time for a short URL, include the `expiresIn` parameter in the request payload when creating the short URL.
 The value should be in seconds.

 For example, to create a short URL that expires in 1 hour (3600 seconds):

 ```bash